collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 https://help.github.com/articles/about-remote-repositories
-A remote URL is Git's fancy way of saying "the place where your code is stored."
+A "the place where your code is stored."
 Git associates a remote URL with a name, and your default remote is usually called origin You can use the git remote add command to match a remote URL with a name.